 Six months ago, she agreed to give one of her desired employers a chance by working in a "temp-to-perm" position.
 Even though the compensation was well below her experience, she thought it was a fair way to test out her new career path and for her prospective employer to understand what she brought to the table.

-Then came the offer and the ensuing negotiation.
-The compensation package was at the bottom of the range of the position and several levels below the executive she was replacing.
-The manager softened the blow by indicating she could use this job to get the position she deserved.
+After she received rave reviews, an offer was made.
+Though the compensation package was at the bottom of the range for the position, the manager softened the blow by indicating she could use this job to get the position she deserved.

-She should have walked away, but accepted for one reason: Her boyfriend is a serial entrepreneur and hadn't set up benefits for his latest venture; they wanted to avoid the public exchange since the choices are limited in the state where they live.
-So she said, "Yes," to the wonderful benefits package the company was also offering.
+She should have walked away, but accepted for one reason: Her boyfriend is a serial entrepreneur and hadn't set up benefits for his latest venture, and they wanted to avoid the public exchange.
+So she said "Yes" to the wonderful benefits package the company was also offering.

 Her explanation is what caught my attention: "The hiring process was humiliating, but I received dignity through the employee-benefits offer."

-Also interesting is the fact that hope for a different approach to compensation and benefits can sometimes come from unexpected places, such as the restaurant industry.
 Twitter came alive on Jan.
 2 with an unexpected post from Bobby Fry, one of the owners of Bar Marco in Pittsburgh: "In 2015, Bar Marco will not be accepting gratuity starting in April.
 All on salary + healthcare and shares.
-Now hiring, firstname.lastname@example.org."
+Now hiring . . . ."

-In an industry in which, according to Mother Jones magazine, "more than 40 percent of restaurant workers live below twice the poverty line," that's quite a position for Fry and co-owners Kevin Cox and Justin Steel to take.
+In an industry in which, according to Mother Jones magazine, "more than 40 percent of restaurant workers live below twice the poverty line," that's quite a position.

-Fry sums up the work his restaurant does with the club and in its restaurant with this statement: "Dining is a cultural experience, not just an act of consumption."
+Fry sums up Bar Marco's philosophy this way: "Dining is a cultural experience, not just an act of consumption."

 And now, working at Bar Marco will be a dignified employee-benefits experience as well.